-In response to this comment, the Company has revised the first paragraph of the Summary on page 5 to read as follows:
+In response to this comment, the Company has revised the first paragraph.
+The revised paragraph is provided below.
+The bolded type signifies the revisions.

 We were incorporated as Camp Nine, Inc. on May 31, 2012, in the State of Nevada for the purpose of designing, manufacturing, and marketing surfboards.
 We are a development stage company and have not generated significant sales to date.
 As of January 14, 2013, we had \$7,838 in cash.
-During the quarter ended November 30, 2012 we had revenues of \$2,149 and a cost of goods sold of \$1,850 for a gross margin of \$299.
-During that same period we had operating expenses of \$9,319.
-Thus we suffered a net loss of \$9,020 during the quarter ended November 30, 2012.
-If we continue to suffer losses at our current rate of approximately \$9,000 per quarter, then we will not have sufficient capital to continue operations beyond February 28, 2013.
+During the quarter ended November 30, 2012 we had revenues of \$2,149 and a cost of goods sold of \$1,850 for a gross margin of \$299 as compared to revenues of \$7,941 and a cost of goods sold of \$5,799 for a gross margin of \$2,142 for the year ended August 31, 2012.
+During the quarter ended November 30, 2012 we had operating expenses of \$9,319 as compared to operating expenses of \$14,194 for the year ended August 31, 2012.
+Thus we suffered a net loss of \$9,020 during the quarter ended November 30, 2012 as compared to a net loss of \$12,052 for the year ended August 31, 2012.
+During the quarter ended November 30, 2012 we lost approximately \$9,000.
+If we continue to suffer losses at the rate of approximately \$9,000 per quarter, then we will not have sufficient capital to continue operations beyond February 28, 2013.
 Additionally, we currently have limited liquidity, and have not completed our efforts to establish a stabilized source of revenues sufficient to cover operating costs over an extended period of time.
 For these and other reasons, our independent auditors have raised substantial doubt about our ability to continue as a going concern.
 Accordingly, we will require the \$20,000 of equity funding sought in this prospectus.
+Upon receipt of the additional funding, then we plan to manufacture additional surfboards for sale.
+This process generally takes 4-6 weeks.